BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 | BATTLECRY TREBUCHET | (10)       | 10      | 3      |

 A **Siege Engine** also always comes with a crew specified in its profile -- these are fighters who have been specially trained to operate it.
-Crew have their own characteristic profiles — the crew may not move more than 6" from their **Siege Engine** unless it is first destroyed.
+Crew have their own characteristic profiles â€” the crew may not move more than 6" from their **Siege Engine** unless it is first destroyed.

 #### SIEGE VETERANS